sayandev/deep-reinforcement-learning/p2_continuous-control/Report.md

 ![Trained Agent][image1]

-The observation space consists of Each action is a vector with four numbers:
+The observation space consists of each action is a vector with four numbers:

 - *State space* => 33 dimensional continuous vector, consisting of position, rotation, velocity, and angular velocities of the arm.
-- *Action space* => 4 dimentional continuous vector, corresponding to torque applicable to two joints.
+- *Action space* => 4 dimensional continuous vector, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.
-- *Solution criteria* => the environment is considered as solved when the agent gets an average score of +30 over 100 consecutive episodes (averaged over all agents in case of multiagent environment).
+- *Solution criteria* => the environment is considered as solved when the agent gets an average score of +30 over 100 consecutive episodes (averaged over all agents in case of multi agent environment).

 ### Algorithm